peterhry/peterhrynkow.com/_drafts/component-api.md

 Just as there are many ways to _implement_ a component, there are many ways to _design its API_, and yet, engineers seem to invest less time in this area.
 Having worked on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful API design.

-When building an component-based design system, the decisions you make with regards to API design can have a lasting impact on the success and adoption of your project.
-A well designed API provides useful abstractions, is simple yet powerful, well-documented yet intuitive.
+The decisions you make with regards to API design are likely to have a lasting impact on the success and adoption of your component-based design system.
+A well designed API provides useful abstractions, is simple yet powerful, well-documented yet intuitive, and generally empowers the consumer.
+In contrast, a poorly designed API is complicated, intimidating, and unpredictable.

 ![BMW Interior]({{ site.baseurl }}/images/bmw-interior.jpg)

-Which of these interfaces do you want to use?
+Which of these interfaces would you want to use?

 ![Tesla Interior]({{ site.baseurl }}/images/tesla-interior.jpg)